MicrosoftDocs/visualstudio-docs/docs/data-tools/create-and-configure-datasets-in-visual-studio.md

 ---
-title: Create and configure datasets in .NET Framework applications
+title: Create & configure datasets in .NET Framework apps
 description: Create and configure datasets in .NET Framework applications with ADO.NET in Visual Studio and the Data Source Configuration Wizard. ms.date: 10/07/2022 ms.topic: how-to